Sanjeev-Thiyagarajan/fastapi-course/README.md

 ````

-Then go this repo folder in your local computer run follwoing command
+Then go this repo folder in your local computer run following command
 ````

 uvicorn main:app --reload